Here is our guide: how to make your video stand out and make an impact.

 Step 2 – Prepare your environment

-Find a quiet room, somewhere that is uncluttered – ideally a blank wall behind you.
+Find a quiet room, ideally a blank wall behind you.
 Take down any posters or pictures that maybe in the way.

-You can sit down and film on a laptop, or just hold your phone if you feel more comfortable, although try not to move it too much, as giving your potential employer a rollercoaster experience is not the best start.
+You can sit down and film on a laptop, or on your phone if you feel more comfortable, although try not to move it around, as giving your potential employer a rollercoaster experience is not the best start.

 Do one or two prep takes to ensure that the video is filming properly and that the sound is being picked up with no background noise.